fmidue/Alloy4Fun/REPORT.md

  * After that, fixing linter errors (there are 600+, but they were 2000+ originally and some depend on rules chosen, which we did not feel confortable in doing)
  * Including [analytics](https://guide.meteor.com/deployment.html#analytics) might be a good addition to monitor platform usage, also see the [analytics for iron router](https://github.com/reywood/meteor-iron-router-ga) which is the Routes library being used.
  * Ideas for scaling Alloy4fun:
-    * Defining indexes for mongodb (requires good knowledge of mongo optimization)
     * Check [docker swarm](https://docs.docker.com/engine/swarm/) for horizontal scaling of api service
     * Good server for deployment
  * Did not change the following todos because they were not clear or not specified by the PO: